-The windpipe, or trachea (TRAY-key-uh), brings air down into the lungs.
-It splits into 2 tubes called bronchi (BRONG-ki).
-(Just 1 is called a bronchus [BRONG-kus].)
+The windpipe, or trachea , brings air down into the lungs.
+It splits into 2 tubes called bronchi . (just one tube is called a bronchus).

-They are not treated the same way.
+They are treated in different ways.
 This only covers small cell lung cancer.
-Call us or go to www.cancer.org to learn about non-small cell lung cancer.
+Call us at 800-227-2345 or see If You Have Non-small Cell Lung Cancer to learn more about non-small cell lung cancer.

 If signs point to lung cancer, more tests will be done.
 Here are some of the tests you may need:

 Chest x-ray: This is often the first test used to look for spots on your lungs.
-If the x-ray is normal, you most likely don't have lung cancer.
 If a change is seen, you will need more tests.

-Bronchoscopy (brong-KOS-kuh-pee): A thin, lighted, flexible tube is passed through your mouth into the bronchi.
+Bronchoscopy: A thin, lighted, flexible tube is passed through your mouth into the bronchi.
 The doctor can look through the tube to find tumors.
 The tube also can be used to take out a piece of the tumor or fluid to see if there are cancer cells.
-You may be given drugs to make you sleep for this test.

 Blood tests: Blood tests are not used to find lung cancer, but they are done to tell the doctor more about your health.